-Flood is excluded from homeowner’s policies, however, you can purchase flood insurance through FEMA.
+Flood is excluded from the homeowner’s policy.
 Most insurance agents can place this type of policy for you.
-The maximum coverage you can purchase is $250,000.00 for the structure, but you can also purchase personal property coverage as well, but it is limited to the first floor and above.
-If you need additional coverage beyond $250,000.00, you are able to purchase policies in the excess market.
 Policy premiums are based on the flood zone in which you live.
 You can visit FEMA’s web site (www.floodsmart.gov) and fill in your address and it will show the flood zone for your home.
 There is a thirty (30) day waiting period for this type of policy to take effect after you complete an application and pay the premium.
-The exception to this 30 day rule would be when the policy is required by a lending institution for a closing.
+The exception to this 30-day rule would be when the policy is required by a lending institution for a closing.

 Dwelling Fire Insurance